-The first experiment investigates what happens as we morph from SM to SRI using models A and B, and what happens as we increase the number of agents.
-This is shown in Fig. 2.
-On the x axis we have p, the mixing parameter, and when p = 0 all instances are bipartite and when p > 0 instances are non-bipartite.
+The first experiment investigates what happens as we morph from SM to SRI using models A and B. This is shown in Figure 2.
+On the x axis we have p, the mixing parameter, and when p=0 all instances are bipartite and when p>0 instances are non-bipartite.
 On the y axis we have the average percentage of instances that admit a stable matching, i.e. the percentage that were satisfiable.
-On the left we have two contours, both for n = 100, one for model A the other for model B. This shows that there is only a small difference in the behaviours of the two models, i.e. they produce similar behaviour, with model B preserving the SM properties (bipartite) slightly longer than model A.
+On the left we have two contours, both for n=100, one for model A the other for model B. The models produce similar behaviour, with model B preserving the SM properties (bipartite) longer than model A.

-On the right are contours for n varying from 50 to 400, using only model A. At p = 0 all instances are satisfiable, as expected, but what is surprising is how rapidly behaviour changes with a small degree of mixing and that this becomes more abrupt as the number of agents increases.
+On the right are contours for n varying from 50 to 400 using model A. At p = 0 all instances are satisfiable, as expected, but what is surprising is how rapidly behaviour changes with a small degree of mixing and that this becomes more abrupt as the number of agents increases.
 Although not shown, as p increases, the number of stable matchings per instance falls rapidly.
-In summary, a small degree of within-gender acceptability results in a rapid loss of stability.3
+In summary, a small degree of within-gender acceptability results in a rapid loss of stability.2